minio/docs/source/reference/minio-mc/mc-event-remove.rst

 .. start-mc-event-remove-desc

-The :mc:`mc event rm` command removes event notification triggers on a bucket.
+The :mc:`mc event rm` command removes an event notification trigger from a bucket.

 .. end-mc-event-remove-desc